dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /tmp/schema-keeper deploy
 ```

+The `deploy` automatically deploys changes in stored procedures to the actual database in accordance with the saved dump and print names of affected functions.
+If deployment successful, `deploy` will finished with exit-code 0, otherwise it will display changed objects.

+You can change a source code of stored procedures directly in dump files and then deploy changes to your database.

-The `deploy` automatically deploys changes in stored procedures to the actual database in accordance with the saved dump.
-It works exclusively with stored procedures.
-Other changes in the database structure must be deployed in the classical way - through migration files.
+The `deploy` works exclusively with stored procedures.
+Other changes in the database structure must be deployed in the classical way &mdash; through migration files.

 ## Extended usage